kn-joshua/Modality-Balanced-Multispectral-Pedestrian-Detection/README.md

 ### DMAF (Differential Modality Aware Fusion) Module

+_TLDR: This module basically enhances our feature maps for both thermal and RGB maps through some computations such as taking the difference of both, followed by max-pooling, and passing it through an activation function.
+To the thermal feature map, the enhanced RGB map is added and vice versa: to the RGB map, the enhanced thermal map is added._

 As we mentioned earlier, simply combining the features from the RGB (color) and thermal (heat) images can be problematic.
 This approach often leads to confusion in understanding how the two types of information complement each other.
 It mixes helpful signals with irrelevant noise and makes it hard to clearly identify important features.

 To tackle the problem of feature modality imbalance, we introduce the **Differential Modality Aware Fusion (DMAF) module**.
 Here’s how it works, step by step: